www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_custom_fields.md

 | expose_in_job_board_api | Boolean.
 Only relevant for Job custom fields.
 If true, then the field will be shown in the Job Board API.
 | api_only | Boolean.
 Only relevant for Job custom fields.
 If true, this custom field can only be edited from the API.
 | offices | If this custom field only applies to a subset of offices, then this list contains each office.
 Otherwise, if the list is empty, it applies to all offices.
 | departments | If this custom field only applies to a subset of departments, then this list contains each department.
-Otherwise, if the list is empty, it applies to all department.
+Otherwise, if the list is empty, it applies to all departments.
 | template_token_string | Token string used in email and offer document templates

 ## GET: List Custom Fields